-"survivalist enterprise"
+"survivalist

-means a business set up by people unable to find a paid job or get into an economic sector of their choice.
+enterprise" means a business set up by people unable to find a paid job or get into an economic sector of their choice.
 Income generated from these activities usually falls far short of even a minimum income standard, with little capital invested, virtually no skills training in the particular field and only limited opportunities for growth into a viable business.
-This category is characterised by poverty and the attempt to survive. means a 'bid' or a 'guotation' in relation to a "Tender Box";
+This category is characterized by poverty and the attempt to survive. "tender" means a 'bid' or a 'guotation' about a "Tender Box";